One Person Companyregistration in India.

 Who can be a nominee

-An OPC has the same two constitutional documents as any other company — the Memorandum of Association and the Articles of Association.
-They are filed at incorporation and remain binding for the company's life.
+Like any company, an OPC has two founding documents — the Memorandum (MoA) and the Articles (AoA).
+They are filed at incorporation and bind the company for its entire life.

 - i.